 Many people from all walks of life, ages and fitness levels have trekked the Annapurna Circuit.
 In the peak season there's nothing much to worry about in terms of cold or extreme weather.

 As with most treks, generally speaking, the slower you trek, the easier it is.

 Do keep in mind that you will be burning a lot of calories and you will need to drink a lot more water.
 Trekking staples like Dal Bhat are filling, healthy and filled with good calories to keep you fueled up.
-This is what Dal Bhat looks like when you are out trekking.

 Beer, soda, coffee, tea, hot lemon and water are also widely available.
 But just like food the price goes up the further you get to Thorong La pass.
 Once you reach Kagbeni the price starts to come down again.

 |Porridge with milk||300-600 Rupees|